Hakimi0804/RM6785_docs/mtkclient/README.md

 # mtkclient
 Documentation for the [mtkclient](https://github.com/bkerler/mtkclient) tool by Bjoern Kerler.
+Operations specifically cherry-picked for the RM6785 community.

 ## Table of contents
 - [Installation for Windows](installation_windows.md)